 A collection of old photographs and postcards bought at antique shops in Germany are the basis of this work.
 All images show the region of the Alps.
 These landscapes are covered, painted with black ink, showing only silhouettes of mountains and the sky in the images.
-Together, the approximately 300 photographs and postcards somehow form another landscape, as if the group of images could form a representation of the landscape shown right there: a representation of the landscape within the landscape.
+Together, the approximately 300 photographs and postcards form somehow another landscape, as if the group of images could form a representation of the landscape shown right there: a depiction of a landscape within another landscape.

 What drove the conception of this work were the boxes of photographs and postcards found in antique shops in Germany.
 These pictures were cataloged from the types of images, eg. landscapes, mountains, families, houses, etc. As a library of abandoned memories that are appropriate and interfered, at the same time erasing the representation of a landscape, but also bringing to light historical memories of these places and region.